WiiLink24/web/src/content/guide/digicam.md

 ---
 ## The Photo Prints Channel arranges your beautiful Photos into a masterpiece!

-- Print your perfect Photos directly from your Wii!
+- Print your perfect photos directly from your Wii!

 - Create your own Business Card!

-- Photos are directly Emailed to you for the most convience.
+- Photos are directly emailed to you for the most conveniece.
 ___
 ## Installation Guide